by Hank Leukart

 “Wait, we’re getting to Arizona at 3 AM and getting up at 6 AM?
 And we’re doing this every day?
 To look for people who disappeared 700 years ago?”
 Rich asks me, bewildered.

-I realize that I must have been really annoying to my middle school teachers.
+I realize that I, too, must have been annoying to my middle school teachers.

 “Well, not exactly,” I say.
-“After all, the Hohokam, Anasazi, and Singuaga people from 1300 have been gone for centuries.”
+“The Hohokam, Anasazi, and Singuaga people from 1300 have been gone for centuries.”
 But there is something about the idea of a “real” Indian Unit — one that replaces Kevin Costner and fake moose stew with the actual ruins of Native American civilizations — that has caught my imagination.
-I think that, maybe, we’ll even discover a clue explaining the mysterious disappearance of these Indians.
+I hope that, maybe, we’ll see clues helping to explaining the mysterious disappearance of these tribes.
 Maybe I can do better than my middle school teachers.